-Modern Slavery is the term used within the UK and is defined within the Modern Slavery Act 2015.
+Modern Slavery is a term used within the UK and is defined within the Modern Slavery Act 2015.
 The Act categorises offences of Slavery, Servitude and Forced or Compulsory Labour and Human Trafficking.

-These crimes include holding a person in a position of slavery, servitude forced or compulsory labour, or facilitating their travel with the intention of exploiting them soon after.
+These crimes include holding a person in a position of slavery, servitude, forced or compulsory labour, or facilitating their travel with the intention of exploitation.

-This policy and statement sets out the Council’s actions to understand all potential modern slavery risks relating to our services.
-We are confident that steps outlined in our action plan will address the Council’s commitment to preventing slavery and human trafficking.
+This policy and statement sets out our actions to understand all potential modern slavery risks relating to our services.
+We are confident that the steps outlined in our action plan will address our commitment to preventing slavery and human trafficking.

 Previous years statements can be accessed by contacting email@example.com